If I had to pick one metric on Tonal that can help you stay focused on your goals, it would be a Strength Score.

 I find this number to be useful especially if you want to look at your metrics per muscle group because it is a clear indicator of which areas you can improve and which areas you’re strong already.

-Here are four main ways you can use the Tonal strength score.
+Here are four main ways I use the Tonal strength score.

-- Assessment tool – You can use the Tonal strength score as a strength assessment tool.
-It provides you with clear information on your baseline fitness level.
+- Assessment tool – I use the Tonal strength score as a strength assessment tool.
+It provides me with clear information on your baseline fitness level.

-- Progress tracker – Tonal strength score is a viable way to track your strength gains, together with other metrics like total training volume, streak score, and total weight lifted.
+- Progress tracker – Tonal strength score is a viable way to track my strength gains, together with other metrics like total training volume, streak score, and total weight lifted.

 - Motivation tool – People who are driven by numbers can use the Strength Score to stay motivated and maintain their willingness to train, as long as the numbers go up.

-- Competition – Tonal strength score includes benchmark, which compares your numbers with other Tonal members.
+- Competition – Tonal strength score includes a benchmark, which compares my numbers with other Tonal members.

-- Establish fitness goals – Tonal strength score shows the differences between each muscle group, which helps to increase your awareness and make realistic and trackable goals.
+- Establish fitness goals – Tonal strength score shows the differences between each muscle group, which helps to increase my awareness and make realistic and trackable goals.

-How to improve the Tonal strength score?
-The best way to improve your strength score on Tonal is by implementing progressive overload, which means adding more reps and weight to your weekly workout plan over time.
+For me, the best way to improve your strength score on Tonal is by implementing progressive overload, which means adding more reps and weight to your weekly workout plan over time.